renatoathaydes/wasmin/README.md

 The basic constructs of a Wasmin program are **expressions**.

-Expressions are simply arrangements of constants and identifiers which evaluate to a value or, in the case of `let`, evaluate to nothing, but bind an identifier to the result of evaluating an expression.
+Expressions are simply arrangements of symbols, constants and other expressions which evaluate to a value or perform some side-effect.

 An expression may consist of several sub-expressions that are evaluated in sequence within a parenthesis-demarked group.
 Its value is that of the last sub-expression.
 To separate each sub-expression, either group each of them within